EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78% EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78%

 Is a home loan the same as a mortgage in the UAE?

 Yes.
 In the UAE, mortgages and home loans are the same product.
-UAE banks use both terms interchangeably in their marketing.
-Some advertise "home loans", others "mortgages", others "home finance" (typically the term used by Islamic banks).
-All refer to a loan secured against the property and subject to the same Central Bank of the UAE rules on loan-to-value, debt burden ratio, and income multiple.
+UAE banks use both terms interchangeably.
+Some advertise "home loans", others "mortgages", others "home finance" (typically Islamic banks).
+All are subject to the same CBUAE rules on LTV, DBR, and income multiple.

 What is a reducing rate mortgage?

-A reducing rate (also called diminishing or annuity rate) is calculated on the outstanding balance each month.
+A reducing rate is calculated on the outstanding balance each month.
 As you repay principal, the interest portion decreases.
-This is the standard way mortgages work globally and is the rate used in your actual mortgage contract.
+This is the standard mortgage structure in the UAE and globally.
+All rates on this site are reducing rates unless otherwise stated.

 What is EIBOR and why does it matter?

 EIBOR (Emirates Interbank Offered Rate) is the rate UAE banks charge each other for short-term lending.
-Variable-rate mortgages are priced as EIBOR + a bank margin.
+Variable-rate mortgages are priced as EIBOR plus a bank margin.
 When EIBOR drops, your variable rate drops.
-The current 3-month EIBOR is 3.69%.
+The current 3-month EIBOR is 3.85% (CBUAE, June 2026).

 How much deposit do I need?